-As hints (req) we demand a IPv6 address for UDP (SOCK\DGRAM), the AI\PASSIVE flag means it's a local address for receiving data.
-On calling getaddrinfo we provide a NULL node because, again, this is a local address, the local port number (9999) is fixed.
+As hints (req), an IPv6 (AF_INET6) address for UDP (SOCK_DGRAM) is requested, the AI_PASSIVE flag means it's a local address for receiving data.
+On calling getaddrinfo, a NULL node is provided, because again, it's a local address, the local port number (9999) is fixed.
 Data provided by getaddrinfo (the first element on the list) is then used to create the appropriate socket and bind it to the defined local address (including port number).

-All these functions (getaddrinfo, socket, bind) can return an error, on a real application that must be checked.
+All these functions (getaddrinfo, socket, bind) can return an error, on a real application that must be checked on every call.